What is the SGTSG?

-Geological Society of Australia membership is spread across Government employees, Academia (University-based researchers), Teachers and the Private Sector and the Society communicates geoscience research and knowledge via subscription-based peer-reviewed scientific journals, periodicals and special publications.
+Geological Society of Australia membership is spread across government employees, academia, teachers and the private sector and the Society communicates geoscience research and knowledge via subscription-based peer-reviewed scientific journals, periodicals and special publications.
 Much of this information is freely available on the Geological Society of Australia website: https://www.gsa.org.au/

 Earth Science is a very broad field and so much specialisation exists within it.
-The SGTSG caters for the plucky breed of geologist and/or geophysicist who specialises in trying to understand the deformation history of rocks over millions of years and the relentless Earth processes that cause that deformation to occur (for example the continent-collisions that result from Plate Tectonics).
+The SGTSG caters for geologists and geophysicists who specialise in trying to understand the deformation history of rocks over millions of years and the relentless Earth deformation processes (for example the continent-collisions that result from plate tectonics).

-And so, every 2 years, the SGTSG chooses a different location somewhere in Australia with good geology, good food, good accommodation, and a good community, to spend several days arguing and discussing about how we think the Earth works and how the rocks beneath our feet might have formed.
+Every two years, the SGTSG meets at a different location somewhere in Australia with good geology, food, accommodation, and community, to spend several days discussing how the Earth works and how the rocks beneath our feet evolved.

 Why Armidale and the New England Tablelands in 2024?

 Armidale is located in the heart of the New England Orogen, with a backyard of diverse geological environments, well situated to launch exciting field trips.
 The geological survey continues to update detailed mapping and regional geophysical data covering the orogen.
 The University of New England has a long history of training world-class geologists since the 1930s and the university will host the 2024 SGTSG field conference.